Washington Navy Yard shooting: Shooting begins

 Alexis left a Residence Inn Hotel he was booked into on Monday, September 16 and arrived at the Navy Yard in a rented Toyota Prius at around 7:53 a.m., using a valid pass to enter the Yard.
 As shown on surveillance footage, he entered Building 197 at 8:08 a.m. through the main entrance, carrying a disassembled shotgun (its barrel and stock had been sawed off) in a shoulder bag.
 He went to the fourth floor, where he had conducted work during the prior week.
 There, he assembled the shotgun inside a bathroom, then emerged and crossed a hallway into the Building's 4 West area, a cubicle area near the atrium.
 He began shooting at 8:16 a.m.
 Six people were hit, five of whom died; the sixth survived wounds to the head and hand.
 At 8:17 a.m., the first 9-1-1 calls were made.

 By 8:20 a.m., Alexis had shot and killed eight people on the fourth floor, and he made his way to the third floor, where he fatally shot two more people within the next two minutes.
-He also fired at several people on at least five separate occasions, wounding one woman in the shoulder as she ran up a stairwell.
+He also fired at several people on at least five occasions, wounding one woman in the shoulder as she ran up a stairwell.
 A NAVSEA employee described encountering a gunman wearing all-blue clothing in a third-floor hallway and said that "he just turned and started firing."
 After firing several shots on the third floor, Alexis went to the first floor.